NFDI4Energy/EFZN_rdm/README.md

     - Fulfill grant requirements and comply with practices conducted in industry and commerce in order to demonstrate a high-quality research output.
     - Ensure transparency since individual contributions are documented on-the-fly throughout the complete research and archiving process.
     - Increase your chances of funding since many funding organizations require a DMP.
-    - Simplify cooperation and collaboration (e.g. through better documentation and affiliation of the data collected).

 {{2-3}}<iframe src="https://www.twillo.de/edu-sharing/eduservlet/render?node_id=8592e4d6-37e9-4bb1-a356-73803e3f3971"  title="Henrik Wagner (TU Braunschweig) on RDM" width="100%" height ="600" frameborder="0" allowfullscreen="allowfullscreen" ></iframe>